nplrkn/alsoran/plan.md

 # Backlog

 ## TO DO
+- (blocked on NGAP encode) start worker 2 passing node controller address:port and have it send a RAN configuration update
+- then do the F1 side of things
 - improve integration test logging so it is possible to see what thread is doing what
 - regression test connection failures and retries
-- (blocked on NGAP encode) start worker 2 passing node controller address:port and have it send a RAN configuration update
 - pass logger in context
 - regression testing of maintain and retry scenarios
-- test the sctp receive function
 - Be test driven and get CI going
 - hope that [https://github.com/gabhijit/hampi] gets an encode function.

 ## DONE

+- test the sctp receive function
 - sort out TODOs and unwraps()
 - commonize TNLA pool
 - try out the Hampi library to decode the response at least?